 You might even get a surprise visit from your dev team for hogging up their production database.

-At this stage, the recommended approach is again getting an SQL data warehouse, and then loading data from your NoSQL app into this data warehouse.
-This moves us towards the direction that we laid out in What does a typical analytics setup look like?.
+In this situation, the recommended approach is again getting an SQL data warehouse, and then loading data from your NoSQL app into this data warehouse.
+This moves us towards the direction of a proper analytics setup.